Inferring signed social networks from contact patterns: Results

-where $\mathbb{E}[x_{ij}]$ is the expected observation matrix when the unknown parameters equal $(\bm{A},\bm g, \bm p,q)$.
+where $\mathbb{E}[X_{ij}]$ is the expected observation matrix when the unknown parameters equal $(\bm{A},\bm g, \bm p,q)$.
 A model cannot be rejected if the distribution of the discrepancy $D(\widetilde{\bm{X}}; \bm{A}, \bm g,\bm p,q)$ of synthetic data is similar to that of the observed data, $D(\bm{X}; \bm{A},\bm g,\bm p,q)$.
 And this test can be summarized with a Bayesian $p$-value giving the probability that

 Using our paired sample described above, we evaluate this discrepancy for the synthetic observations and the actual observations for each time period.
-Figure~\ref{fig:discrepency_example} shows these discrepancies for one time period and $64$ posterior samples, with each dot corresponding to one posterior sample.
+Figure~\ref{fig:post_pred_comb} shows these discrepancies for one time period and $64$ posterior samples, with each dot corresponding to one posterior sample.
 The distribution of the discrepancy is similar for the synthetic and observed data, meaning that we have not obtained any evidence suggesting a lack of fit.
 The corresponding $p$-value of $0.25$ confirms this observation.

-This result replicates across nearly all observation periods, as shown in Fig.~\ref{fig:discrepency_example}.
+This result replicates across nearly all observation periods, as shown in Fig.~\ref{fig:post_pred_comb}.
 Of the 156 time periods we fit, we find that only 11 yield a $p$-value under the typical $0.05$ significance level.
 Note that we should not necessarily expect a flat distribution of $p$-values, as the datasets share a common parameter, the latent network $\bm{A}$, and are thus not independent.
-The values below $0.05$ (an arbitrary threshold) do not necessarily indicate poor performance in our methods overall, but could suggest that something occurred during these specific observation periods, such as the rapid formation and dissolution of groups, or some other external factor, leading to poorer fit.
+The values below $0.05$ (an arbitrary threshold) do not necessarily indicate poor performance in our method.
+Instead, these values could suggest that something occurred during these specific observation periods, such as the rapid formation and dissolution of groups, or some other external factor, leading to poorer fit.

+Since the log-likelihood discrepancy is dominated by high-frequency pairs, we complement it with a degree-distribution check.
+Figure~\ref{fig:post_pred_comb} shows the posterior predictive ECDF and log-log CCDF of node degree with 50\% and 95\% credible bands.
+The mean degree is well reproduced ($p = 0.81$), but the 95th-percentile and maximum degree fall well outside the posterior predictive interval ($p < 0.01$), revealing that the model underproduces high-degree hub nodes.
+This points to a degree-heterogeneous model extension as a natural direction for future work.